All Episodes

 Not necessarily.

-I mean, it did the death rate is between fifty and ninety percent fatality rate, between fifty and nine, not a hundred percent.
+I mean, the death rate is between 50 and 90 percent, fatality rate, between 50 and 90, not 100 percent.

 It does depend on medical care treatment that you get.

-Now cl uh uh there's a number of factors.
+There's a number of factors.

-Yeah, well, I was just I was going down the line of this being an experimental drug and having never been tested on humans per se.
+Yeah, well, I was just, I was going down the line of this being an experimental drug and having never been tested on humans per se.

-Uh why is it cancer patients that are terminal don't get the same response?
+Why is it cancer patients that are terminal don't get the same response?

-While I was having this discussion on the air, I got an email from a friend of mine who uh is currently starring in a major television show on TNT, Adam Baldwin, and he plays the XO, the executive officer on the show Last Ship, and he said that a friend of his father, let me double check here.
+While I was having this discussion on the air, I got an email from a friend of mine who is currently starring in a major television show on TNT, Adam Baldwin.

-Um where is it?
+Where is it?

-Whatever is being given monoclonal antibodies, which is an ingredient in this concoction.
+Whatever is being given, monoclonal antibodies, which is an ingredient in this concoction.

-Apparently Baldy's friend's dad has had profound success in reversing the cancer with whatever it is they've given.
+Apparently, Baldi's friend's dad has had profound success in reversing the cancer with whatever it is they've given.

-And I don't know what it is, and Adam doesn't either.
+I don't know what it is, and Adam doesn't either.

 But what your question at large is, well, how in the world does an experimental drug that's never been used on humans all of a sudden get used on two people who have Ebola?

-Oh, yeah, let's go ahead and use it on these two missionaries.
+And yet, somebody made the decision: oh, yeah, let's go ahead and use it on these two missionaries.

-These Americans uh will take some doses over to Africa, we'll administer there, we'll bring them home, we'll continue the treatment.
+These Americans will take some doses over to Africa, we'll administer there, we'll bring them home, we'll continue the treatment.

-How in the world does this happen?
+And I understand your question: How in the world does this happen without human trials?

-Without human trials, nobody knows what this is.
+Nobody knows what this is.

 That's the name of this serum, and it comes from a Kentucky tobacco plant.